How is AI Transforming Our Communities?

 Power Center Ballroom

-The Grefenstette Center for Ethics in Science, Technology, and Law will host the fifth annual Tech Ethics Symposium: “How is AI Transforming Our Communities?”
-This two-day symposium, co-sponsored by the Institute for Ethics and Integrity in Journalism and Media, the Center for Teaching Excellence, and the Albert P. Viragh Institute for Ethics in Business, will focus on how generative AI is transforming our daily lives and our communities.
-It will also explore how AI has already changed our region and will continue to alter our world in the next decade.
+Thank you to everyone who participated in the Grefenstette Center for Ethics in Science, Technology, and Law's fifth annual Tech Ethics Symposium: “How is AI Transforming Our Communities?” on October 17 and 18, 2024!
+This two-day symposium, co-sponsored by the Institute for Ethics and Integrity in Journalism and Media, the Center for Teaching Excellence, and the Albert P. Viragh Institute for Ethics in Business, focused on how generative AI is transforming our daily lives and our communities and also explored how AI has already changed our region and will continue to alter our world in the next decade.

 Symposium Details